Top 8 Largest Snakes in Africa

 Typically, the throat of juveniles is noticeably dark and extends down the belly for about a dozen ventral scales.

 Young Cape cobras are frequently mistaken for Rinkhals spitting cobras because of their skin color.
-However, it fades over the course of the first year or two of life.
+However, it fades over the first year or two of life.

-These crawling creatures do well to help themselves to meals that include rodents, lizards, birds, and other snakes, and even eat the young ones of their own kind.
+These crawling creatures help themselves to meals that include rodents, lizards, birds, and other snakes, and even eat the young ones of their kind.

 However, this doesn’t imply that animals like honey badgers, mongooses, and birds of prey do find Cape Cobras delicious.